ThomasForselius/pickyproducts/README.md

 - In the *add_prod.html* page, add your boilerplate html code and form with corresponding input fields to match your product model
 - Now when you click sumbit, the field values will transfer to the *views.py* file and be inserted into the db
 - You will then be redirected back to *show_prod.html* where the newly added product should appear

+- Another way to add a product to the database is to go to the products list, when you are logged in as an admin:
+    - Navigate to the products list either by the modal popup at the fron page or in the admin section.
+    - At the bottom of the page there is a Plus icon

 ### Updating items in db